SAP-samples/btp-developer-guide-cap/documentation/add-zdm/persistance-zdm.md

 ```

 In this step, you deploy only the schema change.
 The existing application code is not yet aware of or dependent on the severity field, so it continues to operate without any issues.
-The new severity column is populated with a default value ('Low') for existing records.
+The new severity column is populated with a default value ('Low') for any existing records.

 - Step 2: Deploy the Application Code

 After the schema change is successfully deployed and verified, you can proceed to update the application code to use the new severity field:
   - Update the application logic to handle the severity field, such as displaying it in the UI, allowing users to set the severity level when creating or updating an incident, or applying business logic based on the severity.

 Since the severity column already exists in the database, the updated application code can interact with it seamlessly.